jprichardson/electron-mocha/README.md

 Roadmap
 -------
-- Run this on Travis-CI.
-Would involve downloading Electron / setting up xvfb.
 - Implement a way to allow tests to run in either `main`/`renderer` from within the same test file for the purposes of integration testing.